Overview

 IMPACT course at our College, showcasing participants engaging in hands-on training and collaborative learning.

-Here's what our previous delegates have said
+Here's what our previous participants have said

 To book your place or clarify any questions, please contact the coordinator.
 Their details can be found below.